karalus/esb0-utils/README.md

 Implementation of the ICAP protocol to be used with virus scanners to check binaries while processing messages.

 ### Miscellaneous ###
-- Browse JMS queue (convert messages to JSON), purge queue
+- Browse JMS queue (convert messages to JSON), purge queue, supports decoding of Fast Infoset, supports parsing of Messages with JMS_IBM_Format
 - Dump contents of a cache as JSON, purge/delete cache
 - Create a Heapdump/Threaddump inside ESB0 to be downloaded
 - Convert a stream message into a [SwA](https://en.wikipedia.org/wiki/SOAP_with_Attachments) attachment